The Friends of Eddie Coyle: They Were Expendable

-“I think that work like his is necessary for people to understand something about the humors of the criminal mentality,” said Robert Mitchum of the novel The Friends of Eddie Coyle and its author, George V. Higgins.
-Yet he could have been describing the film itself, a melancholy succession of clandestine encounters conducted in the least picturesque parts of the Greater Boston area during late fall, going into winter.
+"Ithink that work like his is necessary for people to understand something about the humors of the criminal mentality," said Robert Mitchum of the novel The Friends of Eddie Coyle and its author, George V. Higgins.
+He could also have been describing the 1973 film adaptation, a melancholy succession of clandestine encounters conducted in the least picturesque parts of the greater Boston area during late fall, going into winter.
 A middleman bargains with a gunrunner, the gunrunner bargains with a pair of wannabe bank robbers, a cop bargains with his stoolie, and the stoolie bargains with the man who works for the Man.
-The chips on the table may be machine guns or information or money, but the “humor” looming over every encounter is survival.
+The chips on the table may be machine guns or information or money, but the "humor" looming over every encounter is survival.

 The Friends of Eddie Coyle is, in many ways, an inside job.
 Meaning that there's not a minute spent orienting the viewer.
 The tale of a low-level mobster who gives up one of his contacts in a failed effort to bargain his way out of a New Hampshire prison stint is imparted to us a little bit at a time, through a series of seemingly affable but quietly desperate sit-downs between criminals and cops, or other criminals, in crummy coffee shops, underpopulated bars, and public spaces that give new meaning to the word ordinary.
 The filmmakers never do anything in the way of rhetorical underlining.